Sawai Madhopur district

 Sawai Madhopur district is one of the 41 districts of the Indian state of Rajasthan, located in its south-eastern region and forming part of the Bharatpur Division.
 The district covers an area of 5051.9 square kilometres (1950.9 sq mi) and has its administrative headquarters at Sawai Madhopur city.
 It is bounded by Dausa and Karauli districts to the north, Madhya Pradesh to the east, Kota and Bundi to the south, and Tonk to the west.
-The district is traversed by the Banas, Chambal, and Morel rivers and contains a mix of plains, plateaus, and hill ranges of the Aravalli system.
+The district is traversed by the Dheel, Banas, Chambal, and Morel rivers and contains a mix of plains, plateaus, and hill ranges of the Aravalli system.

 Sawai Madhopur is best known for the Ranthambore National Park, a major tiger reserve and UNESCO World Heritage site forming part of the Hill Forts of Rajasthan.
 The district’s economy is based on agriculture, animal husbandry, hospitality, tourism, and small-scale industries.
 As of the 2011 Census of India, it had a population of 1.33 million, with a density of around 265 inhabitants per square kilometre.

 Geography and climate

 Sawai Madhopur District spans an area of 4,498 square kilometres.
 It is bordered by Dausa district to the north, Karauli district to the northeast, Sheopur district of Madhya Pradesh to the southeast, and Kota and Bundi districts to the south.
 To the west lies Tonk district.
 Geographically, it is situated between 25°-45’ to 26°-41’ northern latitude and 75°-59’ to 77°-0’ eastern longitude.

 The district features a mix of plains and undulating hills, with significant portions characterized by the Aravalli ranges.
 The Ranthambore Tiger Reserve, part of the Aravalli Hills, is a globally recognized wildlife sanctuary and heritage site.
 The Chambal River forms the southeastern boundary of the district, separating it from Madhya Pradesh.
-Other important rivers include the Banas and Morel, which contribute to the district's riverine system.
+Other important rivers include the Dheel, Banas and Morel, which contribute to the district's riverine system.

 The district's elevation ranges between 450 and 600 meters above sea level, with the highest peak in the northwestern Aravalli range in Bamanwas Tehsil reaching 527 meters.
 The southern and southeastern regions of the district are marked by rugged terrain and ravines along the Chambal Valley, while the Gangapur subdivision is primarily flat, interspersed with isolated hills.
 The district is not classified as a desert area, and it lacks perennial natural springs.
 However, seasonal waterfalls like Amareshwar Mahadev, Sita Mata Temple, and Jhojheshwar flow during the rainy season.

 Sawai Madhopur experiences a semi-arid climate characterized by hot summers, a monsoon season, and mild winters.
 Temperatures range from a maximum of 45°C in summer to a minimum of 4°C in winter.
 The average annual rainfall ranges between 600 and 800 mm, with the monsoon months of June to September accounting for most precipitation.